Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Representative Example – If you spend £1,200 at a purchase interest rate of 35.15% p.a. (variable) your representative APR will be 35.15% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

-The Capital on Tap Business Visa Card provides access to credit lines of up to £250k, with no fees for foreign exchange purchases, and a choice of two lucrative rewards programs.
+The Capital on Tap business card provides access to credit of up to £250k, with no fees for foreign exchange purchases, and a choice of two lucrative rewards programs.

 Designed with SMBs in mind, it allows for flexible money transfers to your designated bank account without incurring any fees.
 In addition, you may get finance for amounts lower than £250,000 and get incentives for the money your company already spends every month.